bmunguia/limon/README.md

 4. From the top-level directory of the repo, install the package:

     ```
-    poetry install
+    pip install .
     ```

-   Optional: to be able to run the tests, install with extras:
+   Optional: to be able to run the tests, install with optional dependencies:

     ```
-    poetry install -E test
+    pip install ".[test]"
     ```